duncombe-noaa/my_git_cheat-sheet/cheat-sheet.md

 - Kill a tree and print from Github?
 [Read this](https://gitprint.com/)
 - Install and use git as a non-root user?
 [Read this](http://joemaller.com/908/how-to-install-git-on-a-shared-host/)
 - Want a private or company Github-like server?
-[Read this](https://www.digitalocean.com/community/tutorials/how-to-set-up-gitlab-as-your-very-own-private-github-clone).
-Recommended however is to run a plain git server on your private cloud and have everyone learn to use git and do pull requests and issues via email!
+[Read this](https://about.gitlab.com/gitlab-ce/).